vuejs-templates/webpack/README.md

 - Working with an existing backend server:

   - The dev server is simply an [Express](http://expressjs.com/) server with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) pre-configured.
 You can add your own routing rules to `build/dev-server.js` to proxy certain requests to an existing backend server.
-Or, if you are using Express yourself, you can simply copy the middleware configuration.
+Or, if you are using Express yourself, you can simply copy the middleware configuration, but **make sure to add them only in development mode!**

 - For unit testing: